-We have a lot of Aussie globetrotters who have kick-started their globetrotting career with one of our Australian rides.
-They are generally shorter rides, without the expense or complications of travelling overseas.
-It’s quite common that once a globetrotter has completed a 5 day riding holiday in their own backyard, they complete all of our Aussie rides and then set their sights on an overseas adventure.
+We have a lot of Aussie globetrotters who have kick-started their Globetrotting career with one of our Australian rides.
+They are generally shorter trips, without the expense or complications of travelling overseas.
+The same can be said for our New Zealand globetrotters, many of whom explore their own country on horseback before booking an international holiday.

-If you’re based in the US, we also have rides in Wyoming and Argentina that are a great way to dip your toes in the world of Globetrotting without having to head too far from home.
+If you’re based in the US, we also have vacations in Wyoming and Argentina that are a great way to dip your toes in the world of Globetrotting without going too far from home.
 And for those in Europe, we have entry-level rides in Ireland and Spain.

 For solo globetrotters, the other wonderful perk of completing one of our entry-level rides is that you get to meet an entire community of globetrotters who have a penchant for riding adventures, and you might even end up organising the next riding holiday reunion somewhere else.

 **It’s worth mentioning that when I say entry-level, it doesn’t mean these rides are only for beginners.
-Every ride that I’ve recommended below can cater for all abilities, from advanced riders who are keen to have a fast-paced canter to beginner riders who are happy to poke along at a walk or trot.
+The rides that I’ve recommended below can cater for a range of abilities.
 How does that work, I hear you ask?
-Your guides will split the group up when it comes time to canter so every one can enjoy the experience at their own pace.
+When it comes time to canter, your guides will split the group up so every one can enjoy the experience at their own pace.
 Brilliant.

-The following are my recommendations for entry-level Globetrotting rides, no more than 7 days in the saddle, so you can get a taste of this style of travel before you limber up for your Mongolian adventure or Kenyan safari.
+The following are my recommendations for entry-level Globetrotting rides: short and sweet, tried and tested, giving you a taste of this style of travel before you limber up for your Mongolian trek or Kenyan safari.